Sirrine-Jonathan/fog-of-war-bot/README.md

-# Generals.io TypeScript Bot
+# Fog of War TypeScript Bot

-A TypeScript bot for playing generals.io built from the reverse-engineered API documentation.
+A TypeScript bot for playing Fog of War.

 ## Setup